Minecraft 26.31.01

 • Fixed an issue where projectiles fired from an upward-facing dispenser would not launch into the air.

-Now this is more interesting for redstone fans and anyone into clever contraptions.
-An upward-facing dispenser is genuinely useful, especially in automated farms and traps.
-Nice to see small issues like this aren’t being ignored.
-Though I’ll be honest: I hadn’t even noticed this bug until they mentioned it.
-Looks like I’m not the only one building without upward dispensers.
+Now this is interesting for redstone fans and people who love clever mechanisms.
+An upward-facing dispenser is genuinely useful, especially in automatic farms and traps.
+It’s nice to see small details like this aren’t being ignored.
+Though, to be honest, I hadn’t even noticed this bug until they wrote about it.
+Apparently I’m not the only one building without upward-facing dispensers.

 Networking

-• Fixed an issue that caused slower server connections.
+• Fixed an issue that caused slower connection to servers.

-This one is actually useful for everyone.
-Lag when joining a server is incredibly annoying — you just stand there waiting, wondering if it’ll connect or not.
+Now this is actually useful for everyone.
+Lag when joining a server is insanely annoying — you just stand there waiting, wondering whether you’ll connect or not.
 If they really fixed it, hats off.
-But the wording is so vague that I’d rather test it myself.
-“Slower connections” can mean a lot of things, so we’ll see how it performs in practice.
+But the description is so vague that I want to test it myself. «Slower connection» is a pretty broad term, so we’ll see how it works in practice.

 Performance and Stability